Back to home page click here

 Political parties are an all-important feature of the British political system because:

-- The three main political parties in the UK have existed for a century or more and have a strong and stable 'brand image'.
+- The three main UK political parties in the UK have existed for a century or more and have a strong and stable 'brand image'.

 - All political parties strongly 'whip' their elected members which means that, on the vast majority of issues, Members of Parliament of the same party vote as a 'block'.

-- The three parties have smaller memberships than they did since voters are much less inclined to join a political party.
+- The three parties have smaller memberships than they did, since voters are much less inclined to join a political party.

-- The three parties secure a lower overall percentage of the total vote since smaller parties between them now take a growing share of the vote.
+- The three parties secure a lower overall percentage of the total vote, since smaller parties between them now take a growing share of the vote.

-- The ideological differences between the parties are less than they were with the parties adopting more 'pragmatic' positions on many issues.
+- The ideological differences between the parties are less than they were, with the parties adopting more 'pragmatic' positions on many issues.

 In the British political system, there is a broad consensus between the major parties on: